NoorMajdoub/Video_summarizer/dont_readme.md

 - **Step extraction** — identifies step-by-step instructions from educational content
 - **Entity recognition** — automatically identifies and defines technical terms
 - **Knowledge graph visualization** — interactive concept relationship maps
-- **Code extraction (experimental)** — detects and extracts code snippets from programming tutorials using CLIP + OCR, without relying on the transcript
+- **Code extraction** — detects and extracts code snippets from programming tutorials using CLIP + OCR, without relying on the transcript

 ---

 ## How the Code Extraction Works (CLIP + OCR Pipeline)

 Most video summarizers just send a transcript to an LLM.
-The more interesting part of this project is extracting **actual code directly from video frames** — no transcript needed for this part.
+The more interesting part of this project is extracting **actual code directly from video frames** there is no transcript needed for this part.

 The pipeline has four stages: